-- IUD and IUCD insertions, or any other invasive contraceptive procedures/devices e.g. Mirena Skyla; covered as appropriate per FDA guidelines for age or other restrictions - o Implantable medications e.g. Implanon - Hormonal contraceptive methods oral, transdermal, intravaginal, injectable hormonal contraceptives - o Barrier contraceptive methods e.g. diaphragms/cervical caps - o Emergency contraceptives e.g. Plan B and Ella - Over the counter contraceptive medications e.g. anything with a spermicide prescription required for coverage - Cosmetic/Reconstructive Surgery: When required as the result of accidental injury or disease, or when performed to correct birth defects, such as cleft lip and palate. - Durable Medical Equipment and Related Supplies: For the initial purchase and reasonable replacement of standard implant and orthotic/prosthetic devices, and for the rental or purchase (at WVCHIP's discretion) of standard durable medical equipment, when prescribed by a physician.
-Prosthetics and durable medical equipment purchases of \$1,000 or more, or rental for more than 3 months, require prior authorization.
+- IUD and IUCD insertions, or any other invasive contraceptive procedures/devices e.g., Mirena Skyla; covered as appropriate per FDA guidelines for age or other restrictions - o Implantable medications e.g., Implanon - Hormonal contraceptive methods oral, transdermal, intravaginal, injectable hormonal contraceptives - Barrier contraceptive methods e.g., diaphragms/cervical caps - Emergency contraceptives e.g., Plan B and Ella - Over the counter contraceptive medications e.g., anything with a spermicide prescription required for coverage - Cosmetic/Reconstructive Surgery: When required as the result of accidental injury or disease, or when performed to correct birth defects, such as cleft lip and palate. - Durable Medical Equipment and Related Supplies: For the initial purchase and reasonable replacement of standard implant and orthotic/prosthetic devices, and for the rental or purchase (at WVCHIP's discretion) of standard durable medical equipment, when prescribed by a physician.
+Prosthetics and durable medical equipment purchase of \$1,000 or more, or rental for more than 3 months, require prior authorization.
 Equipment and supplies which can be purchased over the counter (OTC) are not covered.
-Omnipod and other disposable insulin delivery systems are not covered.